Customer Chargeback Policy

 WHAT TO DO IF A CHARGEBACK UNFORTUNATELY OCCURS:

-If a chargeback has unfortunately been initiated by you or your bank, or we have informed you that a chargeback occurred due to some other reason, then Call us on 760-321-3092 and speak with a customer care representative to address the situation at your earliest convenience so that no unnecessary action needs to be taken and the matter can be quickly and easily be resolved Or simply Email Accounts Department.
+If a chargeback has unfortunately happened, or we have informed you that a chargeback occurred due to some reason, then please call us on 760-321-3092 at your earliest convenience and speak with a customer care representative to address the situation at your earliest convenience so that no unnecessary action needs to be taken and the matter can be quickly and easily be resolved Or simply Email Accounts Department.

 You will need to provide our accounts department with the order number and the information on how you intend to secure payment of the outstanding debt.
-Payments for outstanding debt (including “returned Item” bank fee of up to $100.00 will also be due) can either be sent to us as a “Postal Money Order” or “Cashiers Check” and sent to the address provided to you by our accounts department or sent to the address on our MAIL ORDER FORM.
+Payments for outstanding debt can either be sent to us as a “Postal Money Order” or “Cashiers Check” or “Bill Payment” and sent to the address provided to you by our accounts department or sent to the address on our MAIL ORDER FORM.

 Please be aware that once an outstanding debt for a chargeback is passed over to collections/credit bureau/and or courts, we are unable to reverse those actions, and you will then also be liable for all future collection costs associated with that process until the outstanding debt is paid in full.
 Hence, the sooner you contact us to quickly resolve the matter, the better!